jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

         scattering component starting to be present in the data.

 #.
 In the User Input panel, tweak the “Backward” value start frames so that the frame
-    number, as indicated by the open circle on the plot, aligns with where the singular value first starts to increase quickly, reading the plot left to right (i.e. where it drops back to near the baseline).
+    number, as indicated by the open circle on the plot, aligns with where the singular value drops back to near the baseline.
 This should be around 380, 324, and 190.

     *   *Note:* For the Backward EFA plot, SVD is run on just the last two frames, then the last three, and so on, until all frames in the range are included.
 As more frames are added, the singular values change, as shown on the plot.
-When a singular value starts increasingly sharply (as seen from right to left), it indicates that there is a new scattering component in the scattering profile measured at that point.
+When a singular value drops back to baseline, it indicates that a scattering component is leaving the dataset at that point.

     *   *Note:* The algorithm for determining the start and end points is not particularly advanced.
 For some datasets you may need to do significantly more adjustment of these values